esl/jekyll-codesync-global/_posts/blog-posts/2018-11-16-verifying-a-distributed-system-with-combinatorial-topology.md

 ---
 title: Verifying a distributed system with combinatorial topology
-abstract: Formal verification of distributed systems is hard and expensive.
+abstract: "Formal verification of distributed systems is hard and expensive.
 Modern systems rely on tools like observability, extensive testing, and more recenty, chaos engineering.
-Understanding the math behind distributed computing, and being able to express systems in terms of algebraic topology and graph theory brings a new possibility of formal verification and a new approach towards solving complex problems and their interconnections.
+Understanding the math behind distributed computing, and being able to express systems in terms of algebraic topology and graph theory brings a new possibility of formal verification and a new approach towards solving complex problems and their interconnections."
 speaker_id: veronica-lopez
 type: video
 youtube_id: 8T5QwNefYos